-The total carrying value of exploration and evaluation assets at 31 December 2022 is US\$38.0 million.
+The total carrying value of exploration and evaluation assets at 31 December 2023 is US\$38.0 million.
 The Audit and Risk Committee assessed the carrying value of exploration and evaluation assets by applying the industry-specific indicators of impairment set out in IFRS 6 "Exploration for and Evaluation of Mineral Resources" along with a review of any other potential indicators of impairment.
 The Audit and Risk Committee considered the expiry of and prospect of extensions to each licence, anticipated continuance of activity and planned expenditure and whether there was any indication that the carrying cost was unlikely to be recovered from a successful development or sale.

 The Audit and Risk Committee considered the recoverability of the carrying value of the Ruvuma PSA, which contains the Mtwara Licence.
-The Committee recognised the receipt of a two-year licence extension in August 2021 as a significant step in enabling the operator, APT, to complete the commitments under the terms of the extension.
-The Committee noted the progress APT had made during the year in respect of the acquisition of the 3D seismic work programme and the proposed work programme and budget for 2023, approved by all Ruvuma JV partners, that included the completion of the processing and interpretation of the acquired 3D seismic data and the target to drill the Chikumbi-1 exploration and appraisal well later this year.
+The Committee recognised the receipt of a two-year exploration licence extension in August 2021 (which expired on 15 August 2023) and the application in January 2023 for a development licence, which is expected to be issued shortly (and supercedes the application in October 2022 for a second exploration licence) as significant steps in enabling the operator, APT, to complete the commitments under the terms of the extension.
+The Committee noted the progress APT had made during the year in respect of the processing and interpretation of the 3D seismic data and the proposed work programme and budget for 2024, approved by all Ruvuma JV partners, that included the drilling of the Chikumbi-1 exploration and appraisal well later this year, as well as the workover of the Ntorya-1 well.